Root Canal Therapy

 - Root canal treatment

 If you opt for root canal treatment then your dentist will attempt to save the tooth by removing all the infected pulp.
-The root canal will then be cleaned, then filled with a rubber based material called gutta purcha.
+The root canal will then be cleaned, then filled with a rubber based material called gutta-percha.
 We use a modern rubber filling which is heated and injected into the root canal.
 It’s called “ Obtura B” and has a higher success rate then the old fashioned systems.
 After root canal treatment we normally recommend crowning the tooth for added protection.

 Expert Root Canal Treatment